Inbound vs Outbound Sales: Which One Should You Focus On?

 Outbound sales is like hunting.
 That means you can laser-focus on key people.
 For example, if you want to reach data scientists at Spotify, outbound is the way to go.
 With inside sales techniques, you stand no chance of hitting a target that small.
 Outbound easily can.

 What about the tradeoffs between the two methods of selling?
 Are there downsides if you pick one over the other?
 Let’s look.

 Pros & Cons of Inbound Sales

 There are a lot of pros to using an inside sales strategy.
 We’ll break them down in the following section, as well as include some common cons you may run into if you go with this method:

 - It can be applied to almost any business: Whether your sales team works exclusively with B2B or B2C or some combination of both, inbound sales—from Facebook to email campaigns to a sales-oriented website—can be used as part of your strategy.

-- It creates less sales friction: 47% of buyers viewed 3 to 5 pieces of content before engaging with a sales rep, according to Demand Gen Report.
-With an inbound sales process, your prospect can do as much or as little research as they want in advance, and then purchase at whatever time is most convenient for them.
+- It creates less sales friction: The average B2B buyer reads 13 pieces of content before making a purchase.
+With an inbound sales process, your prospect can do as much or as little research as they want in advance and then purchase at whatever time is most convenient for them.